tazarchriss/mapato/README.md

 # mapato
-This Project will allow the user to manage his or her income digitally.
+This Project allows the user to manage his or her income digitally.
 It involves:
 -daily earnings
 -savings